Nezhinskiy/logger-tg/README.md

 - **Asynchronous Support: Utilizes asynchronous communication with Telegram for efficient message delivery.

 ## Installation
-`tg-logger` can be installed using pip.
+`logger-tg` can be installed using pip.
 Ensure you have Python 3.6 or newer.

 ```bash
 pip install logger-tg
 ```

 ## Quick Start
-To get started with `tg-logger`, you need to configure it with your Telegram bot token and recipient chat ID.
+To get started with `logger-tg`, you need to configure it with your Telegram bot token and recipient chat ID.
 Here's a quick guide:

 1. **Create a Telegram Bot: If you haven't already, create a bot by chatting with [BotFather](https://t.me/botfather) on Telegram and save the bot token.
 2. **Find Your Chat ID: You can use the `@userinfobot` on Telegram to find your chat ID.